m-sarabi/wallpaper_changer/Readme.md

     ```
 3. The executable will be located in the `dist` folder.

-## Project Structure

-- [`main.py`](http://main.py): Contains the core logic for setting the wallpaper and retrieving image files.
-- [`gui.py`](http://gui.py): The main application file with the `CustomTkinter` GUI and threading logic.
-- `wallpaper_changer.spec`: The PyInstaller spec file for building the executable.
-- `assets/`: Folder for application icons and images used in the GUI.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.